mmdski/panthera-undue/docs/markdown/index.md

 slightly modified, if at all.

 ### Red-black BST
-The Reach implementation in panthera uses the red-black binary search tree data structure described in *[Algorithms](https://algs4.cs.princeton.edu/home/)* by Robert Sedgewick and Kevin Wayne.
+The cross section table implementation in panthera uses the red-black binary search tree described in *[Algorithms](https://algs4.cs.princeton.edu/home/)* by Robert Sedgewick and Kevin Wayne.
 The code was ported to C from their [Java implementation](https://algs4.cs.princeton.edu/33balanced/RedBlackBST.java.html).